EthanHuston/CSE-3902-Legendary-Legend-of-Zelda-Dungeon/LegendOfZelda/NonInteractiveEnvironment/README.md

 # LegendOfZelda.NonInteractiveEnvironment
 Holds all classes needed for environment objects that Link cannot interact with.
-Every class implements INonInteractiveEnvironment.
+Every class implements IBlock.

 ---
 ### TODO: